 Golub-Dobrzyn is a town in central Poland, located in the heart of a county forming part of the Kuyavian-Pomeranian Voivodship.
 It covers 750 hectares and has a population of 13,754.
-Situated 42 km east of Torun, Golub-Dobrzyn enjoys a picturesque location straddling the Drweca River.
+Situated 42 km east of Torun (if you consider whether to visit Torun, it’s definitely worth it!), Golub-Dobrzyn enjoys a picturesque location straddling the Drweca River.

 Prior to 1951 two towns existed on the site, but to understand why it is necessary to understand the history of Golub and Dobrzyn individually.

 The first mention of Golub can be found in a document from 1258.
 In its infancy, it was a village inhabited by Poles, and then the Teutonic Knights erected a castle in the years 1296-1306 and Golub achieved town status.
 All the town rights were confirmed by Grand Master Michael Kuchmeister von Sternberg in the year 1421.

 The wars in 1414 and 1422 resulted in serious damage being done to Golub.
 Later, in 1466, the town became part of Poland as a result of a peace treaty made in Torun.

 Golub reached the peak of its development under the reign of King Sigismund III Vasa (1611-1625).
 Then came the period of the Polish-Swedish Wars, during which the town suffered great destruction, particularly between 1626 and 1629, as well as in 1660.
 It was also affected by the subsequent Seven Years’ War of 1756-1763.